pstimpel/otpweb/README.md

 **I provided the wrong password, but the page did not refuse access**

 Sure.
 It show empty entries on your OTP web, or filled the entries with gibberish.
-It might even be able to generate tokens.
+It might even be able to generate (wrong!) tokens.
 But if you double-check the entries, all those tokens are wrong - guaranteed.
 This is because your password was not stored anywhere, any therefore OTP web cannot know if the password was wrong.
 Is this a security issue?
 I do not think so, because your TOTPs are still secure.